jonathantemplin/LinnMemorialLecture2017/index.md

   - What dimensions have to do with education
 - The nature of scores
 - The difficulty of assessing multiple dimensions
-- Dreaming of changing the assessment system to help instruction and accountability
+- Can large scale assessment be designed to help instruction and accountability?
 - But first...

 --- &twocol